LiMium/libANS/README.md

 The encoded stream also needs to be reversed, requiring temporary storage, but that should not take up a lot of space (due to compression).

+# Design
+This library uses an abstract Symbol Statistics interface, thus providing full cusomtization.
+Some example Statistical implementations are in the tests.

 # Status

+The current focus is on stability.
 The code has been well tested (see test/), but consider it beta quality as of now.

+Future ideas:
+  * Use a dynamically growing stack
+  * (optimisation) : Avoid division in encoder by using "reciprocals", ala Alverson

 # License